S3: Action Research: Global Conversations

-I'm Linnea Rademaker, the 2020-2022 chair of the action research SIG of AERA.
-In this podcast, we will feature conversations with action researchers around the globe, working in diverse contexts.
-We will discuss the challenges, nuances, and innovative advances in action research.
+I'm Linnea Rademaker, chair of the Action Research SIG of AERA.
+In this podcast, we feature conversations with action researchers around the globe, about the challenges, nuances, and innovative advances in action research.

 Episode 13: Participatory Action Research from within to effect change through a Critical Race Theory framework.